 The table below contains information about securities authorized for issuance under our long term incentive plan as of December 31, 2007.
 This plan was approved by our stockholders in October 2007.

+Number of Number of

-Plan Number of Securities to be Issued upon Exercise of Outstanding Options Exerc ted Average ise Price of ding Options Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans CVR Energy, Inc. Long Term Incentive Plan 18,900 \$ 21.61 7,463,600
+Securities to be Securities to be

+Issued upon Exercise of

+Plan Outstanding Options Outstai nding Options Compensation Plans

+CVR Energy, Inc. Long Term Incentive Plan 18,900 \$ 21.61 7,463,600